matrix-org/matrix-rich-text-editor/platforms/web/README.md

 #### Generate WASM bindings

 The composer uses a cross-platform rust library.
-In order to work as intended, the WASM bindings must be generated according to the [Matrix Wysisyg README.md](../../../README.md)
+In order to work as intended, the WASM bindings must be generated according to the [Matrix Rich Text Editor README.md](../../../README.md)

 #### Yarn install